mirmdasif/Android-Seven-Segment-Display/README.md

 Android-Seven-Segment-Display
 =============================

-An library to show seven segment display in android view.
+A library to show seven segment display in android view.